davidcox/showboat/readme.md

 ## Disclaimer

-I'm still putting this together, so don't expect any of this to be ready yet.
-I'm writing this read-me on the off-hand chance that someone stumbles across this on the web.
+I'm still putting this together, so don't expect any of this to be fully ready yet.
+I'm writing this read-me on the off-hand chance that someone stumbles across this on the web and wonders what it is.

-Also, please note, I'm not someone who lives and breaths web technologies (at least, not for many years), so this is my first foray back into some of these web technologies.
+Also, please note, I'm not someone who lives and breathes web technologies (at least, not for many years), and this is my first foray back into some of these technologies.
 I'm muddling along a bit in Coffeescript and CSS, so if you're interested in this project and have any suggestions or want to help, please drop me a line at davidcox@me.com.